Call for Free consultation

 Avoidable Preferences

-The bankruptcy court also has a lookback period to consider avoidable preferences.
+The bankruptcy court also has a lookback period, commonly referred to as the ‘clawback period’, to consider avoidable preferences.
 You make an avoidable preference if before petitioning for bankruptcy you pay one creditor over another even though they are similar.

 The lookback period in Florida for an avoidable preference is usually 90 days.
+The preferential transfer period is 90 days prior to the bankruptcy filing date for ordinary creditors and one year prior for insiders.
 If the bankruptcy trustee thinks there has been an avoidable preference, they can sue to recover the payments.

 Once again, there are exceptions, and your attorney can discuss them if they are relevant to your situation.